Opinion: Why the evidence against Kavanaugh is unreliable

 Brett Kavanaugh should be confirmed to the U.S. Supreme Court.
 He has been accused and has had his family attacked.
 He deserves a fast and fair affirmative vote from the Senate.

-On July 9, 2018, President Trump announced Kavanaugh's nomination to the Supreme Court.
+On July 9, 2018, President Donald Trump announced Kavanaugh's nomination to the Supreme Court.
 For the next several months, Kavanaugh met with Democratic and Republican senators and went through his confirmation hearings.

 On Sept.
 16, the Washington Post published a story detailing a letter that Christine Blasey Ford sent to a senior Democratic lawmaker alleging Kavanaugh sexually assaulted her 36 years ago.